viciious/go-tarantool/README.md

 [Tarantool 1.6+](http://tarantool.org/).

-The advantage of integrating Go with Tarantool, which is an application server plus a DBMS, is that Go programmers can handle databases and perform on-the-fly recompilations of embedded Lua routines, just as in C, with responses that are faster than other packages according to public benchmarks.
+The advantage of integrating Go with Tarantool, which is an application server plus a DBMS, is that Go programmers can handle databases with responses that are faster than other packages according to public benchmarks.

 ## Table of contents